ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 * Emblocks
 * ZIP Archive (with repositories)

-This may be useful to lanuch a debug session with your favourite tool while using mbed CLI for development, or create starting examples or projects you work on within your tool of choice.
+This may be useful to launch a debug session with your favourite tool while using mbed CLI for development, or create starting examples or projects you work on within your tool of choice.

 ## Exporting from mbed CLI